borjaaaaaaa/adv-sap-long-quiz/quiz.md

 10. List and discuss the Web Services Components.

-HTTP-The HTTP standard is allowing more systems to communicate with one another.
+HTTP - The HTTP standard is allowing more systems to communicate with one another.

-SOAP-SOAP (built on XML) standardizes the messaging capability on different systems.
+SOAP - SOAP (built on XML) standardizes the messaging capability on different systems.

-UDDI-UDDI standardizes the publishing and finding of web services.
+UDDI - UDDI standardizes the publishing and finding of web services.

-WSDL-WSDL standardizes the description of web services so providers and requesters are speaking the same language.
+WSDL - WSDL standardizes the description of web services so providers and requesters are speaking the same language.